Ty Kildow knew it was a problem, but he didn’t want any distractions.

 Ty kept his cool.
 But as the treatments progressed, however, they began to wear on him, and by fall, Kildow had gotten used to the routine.

-He began to lose weight, going from and already skinny 150 pounds to around 142.
-He was often weary for multiple days after a treatment.
+He began to lose weight, going from an already skinny 150 pounds to around 142.
+He was often weary for multiple days after treatment.
 He lost some of his hair, although not as much as the doctors thought he would.
-Academically, he had to cut down his workload to the minimum 12 credits to allow for Friday afternoon treatments, which required a three-hour commute from Waynesburg to Columbus.
+Academically, he had to cut down his workload to the minimum of 12 credits to allow for Friday afternoon treatments, which required a three-hour commute from Waynesburg to Columbus.

 “The first four days after [treatment], your stomach feels kind of weird,” Kildow said.
 “Not necessarily that you have to throw up, but you kind of want to.”